AppleTV can connect both wirelessly and via Ethernet cable to the data port in your residence hall room.

 Download the profile for WiFi-UNI.
 Once downloaded, open Configurator and select the + sign as indicated in the image below.
 On the drop down menu, select "Import Profile" and locate the profile you downloaded.

 Once imported, double click the name.
 Select WiFi on the left-side menu, and scroll down until you find "Username."
 Here, enter your CatID and then enter your CatID Passphrase under "Password."

 Use a Micro-USB cable (sold separately) to connect the Apple TV to your computer.

 Note: Your Apple TV must be connected to power before you connect the Micro-USB cable.
 If your Apple TV goes into recovery mode, disconnect power and the Micro-USB cable.
 Then reconnect the power cable, wait for the light to stop flashing, and follow the steps below.

 Once this is done, you should be able to connect your Apple TV to WiFi-UNI!
-If you encounter any issues, contact us at email@example.com or by phone at 319-273-7768.
+If you encounter any issues or have any questions, please feel free to contact us.